gasparka/thesis/docs/5_conclusion.rst

     * Sequential object-oriented VHDL model - the object-oriented VHDL model was developed to allow simple conversion from Python to VHDL;
     * Method for converting Python to X - this thesis developed an simple way to convert Python syntax to VHDL, this method could be used for other purposes as well;
     * Fixed-point arithmetic library for Python - fixed-point library was developed to support cycle-accurate simulation with the converted VHDL code, this library can be used to model fixed-point systems in Python domain;
-    * Simplified simulation functions - this work contributes simulation functions that can execute multiple layers of simulations (Python, RTL, GATE) without any boilerplate code, this contribution significantly improves the testability of hardware designs.
+    * Simplified simulation functions -  functions that can execute multiple layers of simulations (Python, RTL, GATE) without any boilerplate code, this contribution significantly improves the testability of hardware designs.

 Future work
 ~~~~~~~~~~~

 The technical part of Pyha has been developed by one person during the period of one year and while the work is already usable, it could be defiantly improved.
 For example, finishing the support of automatic conversion from floating-point to fixed-point.
 The current scope of the Python simulator has been limited to single clock domain, which is suitable for most DSP systems; lifting this limitation could make Pyha acceptable for wider community.

-One of the most interesting enchantment would be the extension of the conversion process to support some HLS backend (such as VivadoHLS).
-This coud allow the designer an choice between describing the RTL with VHDL backend or higher-level abstarctions with HLS backend.
+One of the most interesting enchantment would be the extension to the conversion process, to support some HLS backend (such as VivadoHLS).
+This would present the designer an choice between describing the RTL with VHDL backend or higher-level abstractions with HLS backend.

 Long term work is to implement more DSP blocks in Pyha, so that complex systems could be built faster.
-In addition,
-the installation process could be improved to also support Windows.
+In addition, the tool should also be supported on Windows based systems.